 "A PhD at University of Reading is the perfect starting point for the development of your skills (yes, even those you haven't previously thought about!) and a springboard for one's professional and academic future: the extensive range of training offered covers in fact both academic and non-academic aspects of your research project.
 For instance, I have organized an international symposium and an exhibition of rare archival material related to my thesis.
 I truly feel that the experience and the knowledge I have gained throughout my PhD could soon be transformed in practical skills for a career either inside or outside academia!"

-The research of the Spanish and Latin American studies strand of the Department of Modern Languages and European Studies is essentially multi-disciplinary.
+The research of the Spanish and Latin American studies strand of the Department of Languages and Cultures is essentially multi-disciplinary.
 It covers not only the cultural production of the Iberian Peninsula but also Latin American and Caribbean nations and their sociocultural realities, with research areas that encompass literary analysis as well as cultural studies approaches.
 Spanish and Latin American Studies at Reading is also founding links with colleagues in other departments and subject areas at the University, including the Henley Business School via LACRUS (Latin American and Caribbean Rural and Urban Studies Group).

 "I had never planned on doing a PhD until a few weeks before it started, and I never would have made it through those chaotic first few weeks and months (and the years since) without the incredible support of my supervisor.
 She has provided invaluable guidance at every step, whilst still always challenging me and pushing me to believe in the strength of my work.
 Although at first I was timid about meeting other researchers, I've also made some great friends at Reading through the postgraduate events run by the Graduate School and RU DocSoc."